 Tenure expectations at the research universities that train graduate students promote a narrow vision of what it means to be an academic professional.
 At research universities, professors are hired and promoted based on research: everything else is secondary.
-This incentive system pushes people to devote their limited energy and time to developing one aspect of a professional persona while neglecting others.
-Ironically, even though the primacy of research overshadows other aspects of academic work, the work of producing writing-the medium through which research is produced and presented-is often assumed to be something smart graduate students just learn.
-One current graduate student notes: "...graduate school does not necessarily encourage students to devote much time to thinking about how we write."
-A recent PhD writes, "I was one of those students in the sciences who must have been expected to learn to write by osmosis." ^[2]
+This incentive system pushes people to focus their limited energy and time on developing one aspect of a professional persona while neglecting others.
+Ironically, even though the primacy of research overshadows other aspects of academic work, the medium through which research is produced, presented, and evaluated- writing-is often assumed to be something smart graduate students just learn to do.
+One graduate student notes: "... graduate school does not necessarily encourage students to devote much time to thinking about how we write."
+A recent Ph.D. writes, "I was one of those students in the sciences who must have been expected to learn to write by osmosis."3

-A truly integrated graduate training program would prepare graduate students to become colleagues who could fully integrate into all aspects of academic life: writing, research, teaching, and service.^[3] The department-centered character of graduate education at my university ensures that our standalone writing program cannot aspire to be part of a fully integrated program.
+A truly integrated graduate training program would prepare graduate students to become colleagues who could fully integrate into all aspects of academic life: writing, research, teaching, and service.
+4 The department-centered character of graduate education at my university ensures that our stand-alone writing program cannot aspire to be part of a fully integrated program.
 However, as we help graduate students prepare for their immediate assignments as writing teachers and teaching assistants, we can also help them prepare for careers as professional academic writers.